Flowers: A Warp Drive for Neural PDE Solvers

 \subsection{Contributions}

-\begin{itemize}[leftmargin=7mm, nosep] \item[(i)] We introduce the \warpname layer and the \netname architecture, showing how to build effective neural PDE solvers from lightweight pointwise warps. \item[(ii)] We connect the design of \netnames to characteristic/ray structure of solution operators to key PDEs and to a natural kinetic theory (phase space) limit. \item[(iii)] We show that with a U-Net-like scaffold, \netnames outperform strong baselines across datasets and regimes including on almost entire ``The Well''. \item[(iv)] We show that Flower easily scale to 3D.
-We also show that increasing the number of parameters to 150M makes them competitive with much larger and more resources foundation models. \end{itemize}
+\begin{itemize}[leftmargin=7mm, nosep] \item[(i)] We introduce the \warpname layer and the \netname architecture, showing how to build effective neural PDE solvers from lightweight pointwise warps. \item[(ii)] We connect the design of \netnames to characteristic/ray structure of solution operators to key PDEs and to a natural kinetic theory (phase space) limit. \item[(iii)] We show that with a U-Net-like scaffold, \netnames outperform strong baselines across datasets and regimes including on almost entire ``The Well''. \item[(iv)] We show that \netnames easily scale to 3D.
+We also show that increasing the number of parameters to 150M makes them competitive with much larger and more resource-intensive foundation models. \end{itemize}

-Finally, we mention that the design of \netnames makes them more interpretable than generic architectures.
-In Figure \ref{fig:displacement-viz} we show an example of a warp field predicted by a \textit{trained} \netname rather than computed ``by hand''.
-It is remarkable that this field indeed ``wants to create vortices''.
+Finally, we note that the design of \netnames makes them more interpretable than generic architectures.
+In Figure \ref{fig:displacement-viz} we show an example of a warp field predicted by a \textit{trained} \netname.
+Strikingly, the learned displacement field itself organizes into vortices, mirroring the rotational structure of the underlying flow.